0x4007/pay.ubq.fi/docs/project-brief.md

 *   Users can successfully find Permits posted in GitHub comments associated with their account.
 *   Permit validation accurately reflects on-chain status.
 *   Users can successfully claim valid Permits via the batch claim mechanism.
+*   Team leads can view an accurate developer performance leaderboard.
-*   The application is reliable, performant, and easy to use.
+*   The application is reliable, performant, and easy to use for both contributors and team leads.
-*   The codebase is clean, well-documented, maintainable, and free of the technical debt present in the previous version.
+*   The codebase is clean, well-documented, and maintainable.